 Estate planning matters do not only involve death.
 For example, you may create a living will that lays out your wishes in the event that you are unable to make medical decisions for yourself.
 Tragedies such as car accidents may change a life in a split second—therefore, it is important for your loved ones to know your preferences.

-At Webster & Garino LLC, Our Estate Plan Attorneys Are Ready to Serve You
+At Webster & Garino LLC, Our Estate Planning Attorneys Are Ready to Serve You

 The estate planning attorneys in Westfield, Indiana at Webster & Garino are experienced in all types of estate planning matters.
 To schedule a free consultation with our firm, call 317-565-1818 today.